Admission and Travel

 - If you have a spouse or children with you in the U.S. who should change to F-2 status (dependents of an F-1 student), you must also submit the Supplement to Form I-539, your dependents' original Forms I-94, and an additional $10 for each dependent.

-Bring your completed application (with all the documents described above) to the International Student & Scholar Services.
+Bring your completed application (with all the documents described above) to the Kearney Center for International Student Services.
 After our review, you will send your application to the Immigration and Naturalization Service Center.
 When the SEVIS has made a decision on your application, your Minnesota State University, MankatoI-20 and a new I-94 card will be returned to you.

 You will still be maintaining your present nonimmigrant status, even if the I-94 expires, while CIS is reviewing your application for a change to F-1.